-Opioid addiction is a type of drug addiction which can be very difficult to overcome with prolonged treatment.
-By understanding what opioid addiction is, it is easier to know how one might get addicted to opioids and how it could impact their life in the long run.
+Opioid addiction is a type of drug addiction that can be very difficult to overcome with prolonged treatment.
+By understanding what opioid addiction is, it is easier to know how one might get addicted to opioids and how it could impact life in the long run.

 Opioid addiction can occur with any type of opioid drug, including prescription painkillers, heroin, and synthetic opioids such as fentanyl.
 Opioids are also used recreationally for euphoria or in the context of dependence on other drugs.
 Opioids often produce a feeling of relaxation or euphoria that leads to compulsive use and tolerance development over time.

 With the opioid addiction epidemic in America, it is important to understand what kinds of opioid addiction are there.
 This includes physical dependence, psychological dependence, and substance-use disorder.
 There are several types of opioid addiction including physical dependence, psychological dependence, and substance-use disorder.
 Physical and psychological addictions often overlap in the case of long-term opioid use.

 How Is Opioid Addiction Treated?

 Opioid addiction is a worldwide problem that has become a key issue in the United States.
 More than 200 million people worldwide abuse opioids and between 4 million and 6 million Americans are addicted to these drugs as well.
 There are many treatment options available for opioid addiction, some of which are prescription drugs, such as methadone and buprenorphine.
 However, these treatments have their own limitations.

 What Are the Long-Lasting Effects of Opioid Addiction?